-We then turn to analyze whether short sellers make profits following this trading strategy, and we do find evidence that this is the case.
+We then analyze whether short sellers make profits by processing this information, and we do find evidence that this is the case.
 In particular, we find that higher shorting activity following the publication of earnings predicts lower future returns unconditionally, but this association is significantly higher in firms that miss key analysts forecasts rather than the analysts' consensus.
 This means that, short sellers purposely look for stocks in which key analysts make forecasts and trade more when firms miss their benchmarks to profit on their trades.
 These results are in line with the view that processing public information is not a costless activity and investors who have the means to do it could take advantage of it.